 The License Agreement will continue until the date of expiration of the last to expire or be invalidated of the licensed patents, subject to earlier termination under certain circumstances.
 The license rights to the patents are to be amortized on a straight-line basis over the life of the License Agreement.
 The License Agreement was recorded as an asset acquisition, and an allocation of the purchase price, based on relative fair value, has been completed as reflected below:

-Gross Weighted-Average

-(In thousands) Carrying Amount Amortization Period

-Patents \$ 4,047 12 years
+(In thousands) Carr Gross ying Amount Weighted-Average Amortization Period Patents \$ 4.047 12 years

 Note 5.
 Marketable Securities